RunyangLi/RunyangLi/README.md

 Ph.D in Mechanical Engineering at Arizona State University

-Currenly focus on Physical Intelligence and differential co-design
+Currenly focus on Physical Intelligence and differentialable co-design

 Always focus on basketball, climbing and hiking